BytefulRashi/NeuralTranslate/README.md

 ## Results

-- After training, the model achieves a BLEU score of [insert your score here] on the test set.
+- After training, the model achieves a BLEU score of 18.98 on the test set.

 ## Future Improvements